real-dcnet/dcnet-source/python/src/README.md

 ```
 ./varying_tcp_tests.sh <test data directory> <logfile> <max test trials> <with traffic> <number of datacenters>
 ```
 The command follows the same convention as those above.
 The number of datacenters represents the max number of datacenters to test scalability.
-The script will test with all numbers from 1 to <number of datacenters>.
+The script will test with all numbers from 1 to number of datacenters.

 To run the cleanup_automation.sh go to the test directory and run the command:
 ```